 When relocating your plants, it is critical to consider the climate and the impact on the soil.
 In the volatile environments of Calgary and Edmonton, it is crucial to update your plans based on the current weather.
-The two worst conditions for plants are hot and dry and cold and wet.
+The worst conditions for plants are hot and dry and cold and wet.

 4. Pack Them

 Pack your plants on the morning of moving day or the night before.
 Insert the plant into a cardboard box.
 To keep the plants in place, wrap them in a dampened newspaper or packing paper.
 Close the lid and poke air holes in the sides of the box.
 Mark the boxes “PLANTS” so that the movers know not to load them.